Sub Accounts in QuickBooks: How to Use, Delete, Create, View, Convert & Make Sub Account

 Removing of a Sub Account from the Chart of Accounts

-Since these are needed by QuickBooks as a default accounts, such as your Sales Tax account, there are some accounts that you cannot delete in QuickBooks.
+Since these are needed by QuickBooks as a default account, such as your Sales Tax account, there are some accounts that you cannot delete in QuickBooks.
 In addition, to delete a subaccount, adhere to the directions provided below.

 • Navigate to the gear icon and click on the gear tab.

-• Following that, Choose make inactive by clicking on the Action drop down arrow.
+• Following that, Choose Make inactive by clicking on the Action drop-down arrow.

-How to Convert an Existing Account Into a Sub Account
+Convert an Existing Account Into a Sub Account

+All the parent accounts and the subaccounts in the Chart of Accounts must have the same type of account.
 Start by making each subaccount a parent account so you may update the account types for all of the accounts in the group.
 After that, alter the parent account’s type and re-add each of the other accounts beneath it.
-In this way, you can change the type of existing account or sub account in QuickBooks.
+In this way, you can change the type of existing account or sub-account in QuickBooks.

 Start with the subaccounts to alter the account types of the accounts, and when all of them have been altered, alter the parent account.
 Verify that you are in Accountant view before moving forward.